fllaviacorreia/aulas-ifbaiano-desenvolvimento-web/README.md

 ## Pontos tratados :bookmark_tabs:

-    - Setup do Backend
+    - Create an ClienteRepository
+    - Include Annotations Lombok in Controller e Model
-        - Docker
+    - CRUD Cliente
-        - Postgres 16.2
+        - Get All
+        - Get By ID
+        - Get By Name
+        - Get With An Name
-        - Adminer
+        - Post
-        - Spring Tools 4
+        - Put